 The Cheryl and Henry Kloppenburg Award for Literary Excellence recognizes Saskatchewan writers who have written a substantial body of literary work.
 The prize consists of an award of $10,000 donated by Cheryl and Henry Kloppenburg and a framed print of a work of art by Saskatchewan artist Dorothy Knowles.
-The presentation will be made annually in Saskatoon in the fall hosted by the Saskatchewan Writers' Guild.
+The presentation is made annually in Saskatoon in the fall hosted by the Saskatchewan Writers' Guild.
 Cheryl and Henry Kloppenburg will present the award.
 Submissions for this award must be postmarked or emailed by June 30 annually.
 (If this date falls on a weekend or holiday, the next business day is accepted.).

 City of Regina Writing Award provides $4,000 to a Regina writer to reward merit in writing and enable a writer to work on a specific writing project.
 The Award is funded by the City of Regina Arts Commission and is administered by the SWG.
 Submissions for this award must be in the SWG office, postmarked or emailed by the last working day of January each year.